-The Gaisser-Honda models for the primary hydrogen and helium spectra are shown in Figs. 62 and 63, respectively.
+The Gaisser-Honda models for the primary hydrogen and helium spectra are shown in Figs. 63 and 64, respectively.
 Since the data of different measurements of the helium spectrum are very contradictory, Gaisser and Honda consider two versions of the model: "High Helium" and "Low Helium".
 We shall probe both.
 Contribution of the other primary nuclei is comparatively small (but not negligible) and, to simplify, we use the CORT-2001 parametrizations for their spectra.

-The result are shown in Figs. 64 and 65.
+The result are shown in Figs. 65 and 66.

-aP.
+&lt;sup>aP.
 Achard et al. (L3 Collaboration), "Measurement of the atmospheric muon spectrum from 20 to 3000 GeV," Phys.
 Lett.
 B 598 (2004) 15-32 [arXiv:hep-ex/0408114];